eitanf/GAMO-R/README.md

-# Genetic Algorithms for Mathematical Optimization - Representations
+# Binary Representations in Genetic Algorithms

 A collection of small programs and genetic and evolutionary algorithms to help understand the effect of locality in binary-integer representations on performance.